List of Family Matters characters: Recurring characters

 Eddie's second serious and final girlfriend in the series, who first appears in the season six episode "My Bodyguard", and another one of Laura's friends.
 She has difficulty coping with her ill-tempered, tyrannical and unreasonable father, who does not approve of her relationship with Eddie.
 She and Myrtle Urkel became enemies immediately upon their first meeting in season seven's "She's Back," and several episodes that follow centered on their battle to win Eddie's love.
 However, Greta was more successful in warding Myrtle off than Laura's would be boyfriends are with Urkel.
+Townsend first appeared in the Season 3 episode "The Love God" as one of the girls in Steve's fantasy.